Stefan Ljubicic: Return to Keflavík

 In April 2023, Ljubicic moved to Keflavík: a club he also played for in 2015–16.

 Skövde AIK

 On 30 March 2024, Ljubicic joined Skövde AIK in Swedish second-tier Superettan on a two-year contract.

 Third return to Keflavík

 Ahead of the 2025 season, Ljubicic once again returned to Keflavík for his third spell at the club.

 Personal life

-Stefan is the son of Bosnian Serb refugee Zoran Ljubičić, former Icelandic football player and coach.
+Stefan is the son of Bosnian Serb refugee Zoran Ljubičić, a former Icelandic football player and coach.
 His older brother, Bojan Stefan Ljubičić, is also a footballer.
 In his youth, Stefan played basketball for Keflavík ÍF for four years and was a member of the Icelandic junior national basketball teams.